Some households are paying hundreds of pounds more than they need to for water supply - is yours one of them?

 If you move in to a property with a water meter already fitted, or your water company ask that you install a water meter it won't be possible to switch back to an unmetered bill.

 It's possible that installing a water meter could impact your home's value slightly.
-However, it's unlikely to have a significant amount especially as many water companies install meters to properties when new occupants move in anyway.
+However, it's unlikely to be significant, as many water companies install meters to properties when new occupants move in anyway.

 To do this turn off your internal water supply and check your water meter, if the dials are still spinning it's likely that there is a leak somewhere.